 Tomorrow we will discuss what to do with stuff after decluttering your home and how to manage the guilt of letting things go.

-Good luck decluttering your kitchen!
+Good luck with decluttering your kitchen!